 Simone Baglioni is Professor of Politics in the Yunus Centre for Social Business and Health at Glasgow Caledonian University.
-He is the coordinator of the EU Horizon 2020 project SIRIUS and the principal investigator in the "TransSol" and “Fab-Move” projects dealing with social innovation and collective actions issues.
+He is the coordinator of the EU Horizon 2020 project SIRIUS and a principal investigator in the "TransSol" and “Fab-Move” projects dealing with social innovation and collective actions issues.

-Stephen Sinclair is a Professor of Social Policy and a researcher in the Yunus Centre for Social Business and Health, Glasgow Caledonian University.
+Stephen Sinclair is Professor of Social Policy and a researcher in the Yunus Centre for Social Business and Health, Glasgow Caledonian University.
 He is co-Director of the Scottish Poverty and Inequality Research Unit at GCU.

-Introducing social Innovation;
+Introducing social Innovation

-Social innovation and social policy;
+Social innovation and social policy

-Social innovation and employment;
+Social innovation and food poverty

-Social innovation and social care;
+Social innovation and care provision

-Social innovation and food security;
+Social innovation and employment

 "This book puts the key concept of social innovation to the test by critically reviewing state of the art scholarly research and practice related case studies."
 Annette Zimmer, University of Münster, Germany